sanjay-k598/sanjay-k598/README.md

 ## Hi there, I'm Sanjay Khambam!👋

 # About Me:
-I’m a Platform and DevOps Engineer who enjoys building reliable cloud systems and making complex infrastructure easy to use.
+I’m a Platform and Cloud DevOps Engineer who enjoys building reliable cloud systems and making complex infrastructure easy to use.

 Most of my work lives around AWS, Kubernetes, and Terraform.
 I design and operate scalable platforms using ECS, EKS, GitOps, and CI/CD pipelines.
 I focus on clean infrastructure design, automation, security, and developer experience.